Sentra-Guard: A Real-Time Multilingual Defense Against Adversarial LLM Prompts: Threat Model and System Overview

-The proposed framework is a hybrid defense system that operates in real-time to detect and mitigate jailbreak prompts against LLMs.
-Its design brings together five components that typically appear in isolation in prior work: multilingual translation (MLT), semantic retrieval (SR), fine-tuned classification, zero-shot inference, and human-in-the-loop (HITL) feedback.
-By combining these elements into a single pipeline, the framework achieves low-latency operation while maintaining adaptability to new attack patterns.
-As illustrated in \hyperref[Fig_2]{Fig.2}, this model is organized into six main modules: i) a language normalization and translation unit, (ii) a semantic retrieval engine based on SBERT embeddings and FAISS indexing, (iii) a fine-tuned transformer classifier, (iv) a zero-shot classification module, (v) a decision fusion aggregator, and (vi) a dynamic HITL feedback loop.
-The system processes inputs in under 47 ms end-to-end, which makes it suitable for real-time deployment.
-The workflow proceeds as follows.
-A user’s prompt (English or otherwise) is first translated into English by a neural translation model to ensure uniform semantic representation across modules.
-This normalized text then branches into three parallel paths.
-In the semantic retrieval branch, the prompt is embedded with SBERT and compared against a FAISS index that stores adversarial and benign exemplars.
-Top-k nearest neighbors are retrieved by cosine similarity and passed to a comparator that checks for contextual overlap with known jailbreak strategies.
-In parallel, the fine-tuned transformer classifier {\tt{(DistilBERT or DeBERTa-v3)}} evaluates the prompt against a large adversarial dataset (D1).
-This model is effective for in-distribution attacks such as prompt injection or roleplay instructions, producing a calibrated probability score over the classes {harmful, benign}.
-To cover out-of-distribution or obfuscated inputs, the zero-shot module employs an NLI model ({\tt{\textit{(e.g., `facebook/bart-large-mnli`)}}} that judges whether the prompt entails harmful intent given candidate labels.
+Sentra-Guard is a hybrid, real-time defense framework that unifies five components typically found in isolation: multilingual translation (MLT), semantic retrieval (SR), fine-tuned classification, zero-shot inference, and HITL feedback.
+As shown in \hyperref[Fig_2]{Fig.~2}, the system comprises six modules: (i) language normalization and translation, (ii) SBERT-FAISS semantic retrieval, (iii) fine-tuned transformer classifier, (iv) zero-shot natural language inferenc (NLI) classification, (v) decision fusion aggregator, and (vi) dynamic HITL feedback.
+End-to-end processing completes in under 47~ms on average.
+Each prompt is first translated to English via NMT to ensure uniform semantic alignment across all downstream modules.
+The normalized text is then routed concurrently through three parallel inference branches.
+The semantic retrieval branch encodes the prompt with SBERT, queries a FAISS-indexed knowledge base of known harmful and benign exemplars by cosine similarity, and evaluates contextual overlap with known jailbreak strategies.
+In parallel, a fine-tuned {\tt{DistilBERT}} or {\tt{DeBERTa-v3}} classifier produces a calibrated probability score over \{harmful, benign\}.
+A zero-shot NLI module ({\tt{\textit{e.g., facebook/bart-large-mnli}}}) handles out-of-distribution and obfuscated inputs by evaluating semantic entailment against candidate intent labels.
+The decision fusion layer aggregates branch outputs via weighted score combinations to assign a final risk label.
+Ambiguous cases are escalated to the HITL module, where human reviewers resolve classifications: confirmed harmful prompts are injected into the FAISS index, while benign samples support incremental fine-tuning.
+This loop enables continuous adaptation without full model retraining.